A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Conclusions and open problems

 \section{Conclusions and open problems}

 Our main result shows that we can find embeddings of low highway dimension graphs into a distribution of bounded treewidth graphs, with arbitrarily small expected distortion.
 Since the resulting treewidth is polylogarithmic in the aspect ratio, this implies QPTASs for several optimization problems that naturally arise in transportation networks.
 Hence, even if the network includes links resulting from means of transportation such as airplanes, trains, or buses, our results indicate that these problems are computationally easier than in the general case.
 It remains open however to determine the complexity of the considered problems on graphs with constant highway dimension.
 In particular we do not even know whether the problems are NP-hard for these graphs.
+Also, it remains open whether we really need the more restrictive highway dimension definition as given in \autoref{dfn:hd}, or whether the more general one in \autoref{dfn:hd2} suffices to compute an embedding.

 As argued in the introduction, even a complete graph can have highway dimension~$1$, and therefore low highway dimension graphs do not exclude minors.
 However it is not clear whether the treewidth of such a graph can be bounded in terms of the aspect ratio $\alpha$.
 Even though the hardness results in~\cite{feldmann15} for the $p$-Center problem on graphs with highway dimension $k$ exclude treewidth bounds of the form $O(k\log\alpha)$, it is possible that the treewidth of such a graph is of the form $O(\log^k\alpha)$.
 It seems notoriously difficult however to either prove or disprove this.